metacpan/metacpan-cpan-extracted/distros/G/Google-reCAPTCHA-v3/README.md

 Optionally, you can pass, `-remoteip`, which should be your user's IP address.

-request returns a hashref of what's return from the service, with the following keys:
+`request` returns a hashref of the response returned from the service, with the following keys:

 - success